marko-knoebl/slides/sections/git/40-feature-branch-workflow-en.md

 during development:

-- create a new feature branch off of _master_
+- create a new feature branch off of _main_
 - commit to it often
-- merge (or rebase) when new commits are made to the _master_ branch to keep up with the rest of the project
+- merge (or rebase) when new commits are made to the _main_ branch to keep up with the rest of the project

 when the feature is ready:

 - optional: combine all commits on the branch into one commit (rebase)
-- merge into the _master_ branch
+- merge into the _main_ branch
 - delete the feature branch

 ## See also